joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/08/us/aaron-coleman-kansas.html?searchResultPosition=7

 **What We Learned From Week 9 of the N.F.L.
 Season**\
-`Buffalo’s offense exploded against Seattle, the Ravens and the Chiefs held on for wins and Dalvin Cook continued to dominate.`\
+`Buffalo’s offense exploded against Seattle, the Ravens and the Chiefs held on for wins and the Steelers improved to 8-0.`\
 https://nytimes.com/2020/11/08/sports/football/nfl-results.html?searchResultPosition=8

 **Ravens Leave Loss in Rearview Mirror With Decisive Win Over Colts**\